j3channel/StreamElementsWidgets/Channel Points/VideoPlayer/README.md

 1. Go to the *Redemptions* section of the widget in StreamElements.
 2. Set the *Redemption Name* field to the **exact name of the redemption** you would like to hook it to.
-3. Set *Video* to the file you wish for the redemption to play.
+3. Set *Redemption Video* to the file you wish for the redemption to play.
 4. Give it a test!

 # ADDING MORE REDEMPTIONS